PE and Sport Premium

 After school clubs have also been set up using the funding in which all children can access and develop their skills.
 We are hoping that offering a range of familiar and different sports, such as fencing and Tai Chi, will increase the amount of children that participate in sporting after school clubs.

 Children throughout the school have also attended inter-schools competitions and coaching during the school year, building up their self-esteem and physical skills.
 When children were surveyed about their PE learning, competing against others was rated high by children in Reception through to Year 2.

-The funding is also going to be used to enhance the physical provision around school for all children to access, through forest schools and playground facilities.
+The funding is also used to enhance the physical provision around school for all children to access, through forest schools and playground facilities.

-For further details of the Sports Premium action plan for 2016 - 2017, please click on the link below:
+For further details of our Sports Premium action plan, please click on the link below: